neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 into novel forms of authentication like UnifyID, which replaces passwords with machine learning to analyze unique user behavior like gait and keypress habits to verify identity.

-The API server can authenticate to the database server via mutual TLS where certificates are rotated periodically with credentials stored in the identity provider.
+The API server can authenticate to the database server via mutual TLS, where certificates are rotated periodically, with credentials configured as Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) mapped to credentials in the identity provider.

+Splunk offers multiple ways to authenticate.
+We can figure that out later.
+That's why we are paying them.

+Finally, securing the entire DevSecOps pipeline means implenting a host of measures like limiting permissions between

+Oh..and of course there are automated security tests in CI and full reviews by security professionals to vet the entire architecture.

 replayable
 people need to know vote counts